GummyJum/GummyJum.github.io/pages/nomad/main.md

 *The Nomad Spartan*

-## Sidenote: Why Nomad is excelent for Map-Reduce
+## Sidenote: Why Nomad is excellent for Map-Reduce
 Nomad versatile arsenal is also perfect for a Map-Reduce pipeline.

 A pipeline that perform an element wise operation on a Dataset followed by a summery operation is called a Map-Reduce pipeline.
 It is simple generic data-heavy pipeline template that I found repeating in many projects.